exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Bitcoin Public Keys

-As written earlier, every validator should store its own [private key](#bitcoin-private-keys).
+As written earlier, every anchoring should store its own [private key](#bitcoin-private-keys).
 Corresponding public keys are stored in the global configuration.